Baptism at St. Mary Immaculate

 Weddings must be scheduled at least SIX MONTHS in advance, according to Diocesan norms.
 Weddings are typically not scheduled on Sundays, unless during a regular Sunday Mass.

-As a part of marriage preparation, you must complete two preparatory workshops through the parish: The Wedding Liturgy Workshop and The Marriage Prep Retreat.
+As a part of marriage preparation, you must complete the Marriage Prep Retreat through the parish.

 The next workshops are listed below.
 To register for any of the workshops, please click the links.